Sunshine From Polynesia

 About

 Sunshine From Polynesia offers Polynesian dance, drumming, music, Hawaiian hula, Tahitian, and ukulele.
-The program includes small classes geared for a variety of student skill levels, from beginners to those with advanced experience.
-Students perform the dances they have learned throughout the year in Sunshine From Polynesia’s bi-annual luau and recital (Ho’ike).
+Classes include small groups geared for a variety of student skill levels, from beginners to those with advanced experience.
+Students take part in a bi-annual “main event” Luau/Recital (Ho’ike) where they perform dances they have learned throughout the year.
+Sunshine From Polynesia also provides Polynesian entertainment with dancers, drummers, singers, and fire performers, and is bookable for corporate or public events, private functions, luaus, weddings, birthday parties, or backyard gatherings.

 • Ages: 3–18 years old